 Diversity

-Dr. Marc Melcher, Fellowship Program Director, discusses the importance of diversity within Stanford and our Fellowship Program.
+Dr. Marc Melcher, Division Chief, discusses the importance of diversity within Stanford and our Fellowship Program.

 Dr. Samuel So, MD, FACS is the Executive Director of the Asian Liver Center.